ShatilKhan/Hemo/Data/README.md

 Recency - months since last donation
 Frequency - total number of donation
 Monetary - total blood donated in c.c.
-Time - months since first donation), and a binary variable representing whether he/she donated blood in March 2007 (1 stand for donating blood; 0 stands for not donating blood).
+Time - months since first donation, and a binary variable representing whether he/she donated blood in March 2007 (1 stand for donating blood; 0 stands for not donating blood).
-Class - The target attribute is a binary variable representing whether he/she donated blood in March 2007 (2 stands for donating blood; 1 stands for not donating blood).
+Class - The target attribute is a binary variable representing whether he/she donated blood in March 2007.

 ## Citation